dennisvang/dope/README.md

 # DoPe

-**Do**uglas-**Pe**ucker line simplification (data reduction).
+[**Do**uglas-**Pe**ucker][1] line simplification (data reduction).

 Reduces the number of points in a dataset, while preserving its most striking features.

 The resulting dataset is a subset of the original dataset.

 Similar algorithms are used e.g. when zooming on a geographical map.
-However, this type of algoithm is also useful for general data reduction, as an alternative to conventional filtering.
+However, this type of algorithm is also useful for general data reduction, as an alternative to conventional filtering.

 Currently we only offer a recursive implementation (depth-first), which may not be the most efficient.
 An iterative implementation may follow (breadth-first).